What To Do If An Accident Was Not Your Fault

 Owners, handlers, and keepers must still take common-sense measures to protect the public from potentially dangerous or aggressive animals.
 If a dog owner knows their pet has a history of acting aggressively toward strangers but fails to restrain it, you could hold them accountable for any subsequent injuries.

 Missouri law allows family members of an accident victim to file a wrongful death claim if an individual, business, or other entity’s negligence ends in death.
-You might have a wrongful death action if your loved one died in a car crash, semi-truck accident, medical malpractice incident, or due to any other reckless actions or misconduct.
+You might have a wrongful death action if your loved one died in a car crash, semi-truck accident, or due to any other reckless actions or misconduct.

 Foster Wallace Personal Injury Team Helps Clients Overcome a Variety of Different Injuries